tenshi-code/ping-compensation/README.md

 RightLegAimErrorPenaltyMax=3.5
 NoHelmetHeadHitDamageMultiplier=2.0
 GlobalDamageMultiplier=1.0
-WeaponsOptedOut=Taser
-WeaponsOptedOut=PepperSpray
-WeaponsOptedOut=LessLethalSG
 ```

-> If you are adding this mod to TSS, you should also add `WeaponsOptedOut=Stingray` and `WeaponsOptedOut=HK69GrenadeLauncher`

 The configuration provided is the recommended default but you are free to customize any options as you see fit.
-You will learn more about what each of the setting does in the Configurable Options section below.
+You will learn more about what each of the setting does in the [Configurable Options](#configuration-options) section below.

 ## Compatibility
 Tested in v1.0 but should work fine in v1.1 and TSS, also works great alongside server administration mods such as admin mod or the Julia framework by sergeii.